 Harm reduction is a set of strategies aimed at reducing the negative effects of drug use.
 It considers the individuals living with Substance Use Disorder (SUD) as well as the communities in which they live.
-There are several parts to reducing risk: ensuring that those with an active SUD take ownership for reducing risk; identifying that the quality of life –both for the individual and the community- does not necessarily count on completely stopping the use of substances; and that the very real danger of substance misuse is acknowledged.
+There are several parts to reducing risk: making sure that those with an active SUD take ownership for reducing risk; identifying that the quality of life –both for the individual and the community- may not necessarily count on completely stopping the use of substances; and that the very real danger of substance misuse is acknowledged.

 What is Narcan?

-Narcan, also known as Naloxone, comes in both a nasal spray and injectable form.
+Narcan, also known as naloxone, comes in both a nasal spray and injectable form.
 Narcan is most widely used in the nasal spray form and is used to counteract an opioid overdose to save lives.

-Where can I get Naloxone/Narcan?
+Where can I get naloxone/Narcan?

 - The Doorway at Androscoggin Valley Hospital: 603-342-5000